08 6183 6880

-Following the lodgement of a home loan application, hopeful borrowers are often keen to know what will happen next and how long it will take for them to receive the verdict.
+Following the lodgement of your home loan application, hopeful borrowers are often keen to know what will happen next and how long it will take for them to receive the verdict.
 The bad news is that there is no one-size-fits-all answer.
 The good news, however, is that a solid application is the key to keeping the approval time short.

 The amount of time it takes for you to receive a response to your home loan application can vary.
 An answer is usually received between two days to two weeks, depending on a range of factors.